The Higher Power of Lucky: Controversy

 Controversy has arisen over the book due to the use of the word scrotum on its seventh page.
-A number of school libraries decided to ban or otherwise censor the book, according to a New York Times article.
+A number of school libraries decided to ban or otherwise censor the book, according to The New York Times article.
 While some accuse the author of attempting "Howard Stern-type shock treatment", author Susan Patron described the passage in question as being based on her personal knowledge of a rattlesnake biting a dog's scrotum, as well as an explanation of anatomy for readers 9 to 12 years old.
 She appeared on NPR's Talk of the Nation to defend her choice of words.

 The American Library Association responded to the New York Times article with a statement regarding the value of the book.
 Cynthia Lord, Jennifer Holm, and Kirby Larson are authors of the three Newbery Honor books who also supported the "scrotum" usage.
 The story gained further exposure on the blogosphere.
 Kristen McLean, executive director of the Association of Booksellers for Children, provided the industry's response.

-Simon & Schuster posted a video on their in which Patron discusses the book and her influences in an interview by fellow Newbery Medalist Cynthia Kadohata.
-In the video, Rick Richter, President of the Simon & Schuster Children's Publishing Division, states, "Simon & Schuster ultimately hopes that readers will recognize this wonderful book as a whole, and the charm and innocence of its main character Lucky, and will see beyond one word and the controversy surrounding the book.
-Susan Patron has written a masterful novel celebrating small town values and we can only hope that her deserved Newbery winner is recognized for the treasure that it truly is."
+Simon & Schuster posted a video on their website in which Patron discusses the book and her influences in an interview by fellow Newbery Medalist Cynthia Kadohata.
+In the video, Rick Richter, President of the Simon & Schuster Children's Publishing Division, stated: "Simon & Schuster ultimately hopes that readers will recognize this wonderful book as a whole, and the charm and innocence of its main character Lucky, and will see beyond one word and the controversy surrounding the book.
+Susan Patron has written a masterful novel celebrating small town values and we can only hope that her deserved Newbery winner is recognized for the treasure that it truly is".

 Sequels to The Higher Power of Lucky

 The sequel to The Higher Power of Lucky was published on March 10, 2009 by Simon & Schuster.
 Lucky Breaks includes Lucky's eleventh birthday, and the introduction of another friend in her world.

-The third and final book in Lucky's Hard Pan Trilogy is Lucky For Good.
-It was released in August 2011.
+The third and final book in Lucky's Hard Pan trilogy is Lucky For Good, which was released in August 2011.